The switch to vocal languages

 Homo erectus sensu lato

-In Southeast Asia some of these hominins readapted to finding much of their food by diving into the sea, and may have re-evolved an ability to expel large amounts of salt from their bodies through their kidneys, sweat glands and tear ducts.
+In Southeast Asia some Homo erectus hominins readapted to finding much of their food by diving into the sea, and they may have re-evolved an ability to expel large amounts of salt from their bodies through their kidneys, sweat glands and tear ducts.
 This may have helped some of them to reach Luzon in the Philippines and helped others to reach Flores Island (now known by another name) in Oceania.
-These island dwellers evolved to be very small -- a condition known as island dwarfism.
+These island dwellers evolved to be very small -- a condition known as island dwarfism which also affected elephants that reached Flores Island.

 Homo antecessor and an unnamed species